 Yacht Club and Beach Club, while they are separate resorts, are connected and share a pool area (this isn’t a downside in our experience, more below).
 For this review, we’re going to talk exclusively about Yacht Club’s offerings.

-As we emphasize repeatedly, all of Yacht Club, Beach Club, BoardWalk Inn, and the Swan & Dolphin are within walking distance.
+Yacht Club, Beach Club, BoardWalk Inn, and the Swan & Dolphin are within walking distance of one another.
 One loop around the Boardwalk, which takes you past all those hotels, is 0.8 miles.

 That said, it’s not really a small lobby: